 As I have mentioned already, there are five versions of the Bible that I have used in my writings.
 I would like to say a few words about each of them.
 I consider them to be generally good, but I also have some words of criticism concerning them.

 My writings include quotations taken from the King James Bible.
 This historic translation was translated originally in the year 1611.
 The time shortly before the King James Bible saw Protestant reformers pressing hard for an English translation of the Bible.
 Men like William Tyndale came forward with translations but they were strongly suppressed by the Catholic Church and by the English Crown.
 By the early 1600s, England had broken away from the Catholic Church and the monarchy saw value in having an English translation of the Bible.
 King James commissioned the work and a body of translators began the task in the year 1604.
 Their historic work, once again, is known as the King James Version of the Bible and this book is, without a doubt, the most influential piece of English literature ever published.
 More copies of this have been printed than of any other book in history and it is still widely used over four hundred years later.
 I have a great deal of respect for this translation and have used it in many places, especially in my tract literature.
 Having said this, it is not a perfect translation.
 Language changes over time and words adopt new meanings.
 One example of this would be, in 1 Peter 3.1, where Peter says “Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation of the wives;” Conversation in this verse meant “behavior” in the time that the King James Bible was written.
 Modern translations make this correction.
 This, of course, does not represent an error in the translation of the King James Bible but, rather, a change in language.
 Also, in Colossians 1.14, the deity of Christ is not as clearly communicated in the King James Bible as in other translations of this verse.
 Also, the King James translation of Acts 12.4 is very questionable.
 Chapter 12 claims that Herod imprisoned Peter and intended to bring him out after Easter.
 Most translations claim that he intended to bring him out after Passover.
-Easter and Passover are separate holidays with Easter having questionably roots in paganism.
+Easter and Passover are separate holidays.
 Defenders of the King James translation of this verse say that Passover is incorrect here because verse 2 implies that Peter was taken before the days of unleavened bread and that the feast of unleavened bread began on the 15th day of the first month.
 Leviticus 23.5-6 teaches that Passover fell on the 14th day of the first month.
 For this reason, King James advocates say that “Passover” would not be correct in Acts 12.4.
 However, this is a very weak argument because the Feast of Unleavened Bread was more than a one-day celebration and Acts 12.3 specifically says “ … days of unleavened bread.)”